 Note: Several of these courses have prerequisites as shown in the course listing on the next pages.
-Prerequisites must be fulfilled concurrently or before enrolling in a course with such prerequisites.
+Prerequisites must be fulfilled before enrolling in a course with such prerequisites.

-3.0 Quarter Credits4.0 Quarter Credits4.0 Quarter Credits
+3.0 Ouarter Credits 4.0 Quarter Credits 4.0 Ouarter Credits 4.0 Quarter Credits

-4.0 Quarter Credits4.0 Quarter Credits4.0 Quarter Credits4.0 Quarter Credits4.0 Quarter Credits
+4.0 Quarter Credits 4.0 Quarter Credits 4.0 Quarter Credits 4.0 Quarter Credits 4.0 Quarter Credits